Live in a small town or rural area? The National Recognition Award application opens in mid-January.

 If I am awarded National Recognition, do I receive a scholarship from the College Board?

 No, the award is an honor you can list in your college application.
 Additionally, some schools will pay for information from the College Board for students with this award for recruiting.
-Also, some schools can be generous with merit scholarships to students who have this award.
-Examples of those schools include
+Also, some schools can be generous with merit scholarships to students with this award.
+Examples of those schools include those listed below.
+Spoiler alert - The University of Alabama has transitioned the National Recognition Scholarship to the general competitive scholarship pool.

 Arizona State University (resident students only)